shea12/shea12/README.md

 ### 💻 I'm currently hacking on:

 A mobile app that I've wanted to make for a while.
 The working name is Stacks and it is for personal library management, think: "be your own librarian" in an app.
-My best friend, who happens to be a librarian might disagree with that branding considering her work involves much more than scanning barcodes, making tags, and lending out books but ya know, ya gotta start somewhere.

 Stacks is built with React Native, Expo, and Typescript and is supported by a REST API built with Node and Express hooked up to a Firestore database.